ICC4103-202210-WebTech/lab13-sol/README.md

-# Starter code for Lab Assignment #8
+# Starter code for Lab Assignment #9

 **Names:**

 ## Introduction

-In this lab assignment you will apply styling based on the Bootstrap CSS library to the Ticket Shop, create and use a partial view, and complete a web form to create events.
+In this lab assignment you will add a working shopping cart to the Ticket Shop using a cookie, and add an image attachment to the `Event` model.
 You may continue to work in pairs.

 #### Pre-requisites

-1. You must be acquainted with [Bootstrap 5.1](https://getbootstrap.com/docs/5.1/getting-started/introduction/), including layouts (i.e., [container variants](https://getbootstrap.com/docs/5.1/layout/containers/)), the [grid system](https://getbootstrap.com/docs/5.1/layout/grid/), [formatting content](https://getbootstrap.com/docs/5.1/content/reboot/), [basic components](https://getbootstrap.com/docs/5.1/components/accordion/), and [forms](https://getbootstrap.com/docs/5.1/forms/overview/).
-2. Study web forms in Rails as introduced in slide deck 7.
+1. Study web forms in Rails as introduced in class 7, and further explained at the beginning of class 8.
+2. Study about the use of session, cookies and the flash as described in class 8.
+3. Study how to use Active Storage, as described in class 8 and in the Rails Guides.

 ## About Bootstrap